Seligor's Castle, fun for all the children of the world. The Young Ones

 by Ann Taylor (30 January 1782 - 20 December 1866)

-TO A DAISY
+TO A DAISYTo a daisy

 Although this poem is "For the young ones" I think it will need an older child or adult to recite it.
 I also think this picture of Ann Gilbert nee Taylor is beautiful.